Eli, Paris, France

-When you sit down with your buddy musos and someone calls a tune, what do you say?
-You might say let’s play this or that tune, and if you’ve all played it together before everyone will know how it is arranged.
+What do you say when you sit down with your buddy musos, and someone calls a tune?
+You might say let’s play this or that tune, and if you’ve all played it together, everyone will know how it is arranged.
 But if it is not a tune you’ve all played together before, what then?
-I expect the leader will call the tempo to be used – medium fast say and perhaps the feel also – Bossa or Reggae or whatever and whether there’ll be an intro or you go straight in from the top.
-You might agree the number of choruses then as well and perhaps the order of solos as well.
-Well, its that’s sort of language you want from your backing tracks as well.
-You want to know if there’s an intro and if so how long it is.
-You want to know the number of choruses, so you decide on the solos etc. and you’ll want to know about the tempo and the rhythmic style.
-That’s the sort of information you get with this App and it’s how you ‘arrange’ your tracks as well – in musician’s language – not in flashing lights and weird controls – just plain english musician’s arrangement language.
+I expect the leader will call the tempo to be used – medium fast, say, and perhaps the feel also – Bossa or Reggae or whatever and whether there’ll be an intro section or you go straight in from the top.
+You might agree on the number of choruses and perhaps the order of solos.
+Well, it’s that sort of language you want from your backing tracks.
+You want to know if there’s an intro and, if so, how long it is.
+You want to see the number of choruses, so you decide on the solos etc., and you’ll want to know about the tempo and the rhythmic style.
+That’s the sort of information you get with this App, and it’s how you ‘arrange’ your tracks as well – in musician’s language – not in flashing lights and weird controls – just plain English musician’s arrangement language.

-As you scroll through the list of tracks, each track has its arrangement spelt out like that, for example – 8-bars intro, 6 choruses of 16-bar tune with a 4-bar ending using this rhythm at that tempo.
-That makes sense to me and other musicians and is the sort of language that would be used between us as we play together.
+As you scroll through the list of tracks, each track has its arrangement spelt out like that, for example – 8-bars intro, 6 choruses of a 16-bar tune with a 4-bar ending using this rhythm at that tempo.
+That makes sense to other musicians and me and is the sort of language that would be used between us as we play together.
 That’s why I call this App a ‘musicians’ arranger.